Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Finite morphisms between Fano threefolds

 The fibration $g_2$ is equidimensional since $f_2$ is.
 Every fiber of $g_2$ is isomorphic to a divisor of degree $(1,1)$ in $\p^1\times \p^1$.
-Hence it is either a smooth rational curve or the union of two smooth rational curves which intersect at one point.
-This shows that $g_2^*H$ has two components $R_1,R_2$ and every fiber of $g_2$ over $H$ has two components.
+Hence it is either a reduced fiber isomorphic to $\p^1$ or the union of two smooth rational curves which intersect at one point.
+This shows that $g_2^*H$ has exactly two components $R_1,R_2$ and every fiber of $g_2$ over $H$ has exactly two components.